 Completion of an ESL program from one of SSC’s partnered ESL schools.

-* Tourism / Hospitality Management & Business Administration Principles Accelerated was reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training.
+* Tourism / Hospitality Management & Business Administration Principles Accelerated was reviewed and approved by the Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills.

 Related Blog Post

 Some reports are saying that there will be an increased demand for workers in the tourism industry by 2020 due...

 “I had researched a few different schools and

 there are lots of long waitlists.
 I wanted to be able to go back to school

 right now, and Sprott Shaw was able to get me to go back to school as soon as I

 “When I first came to Sprott Shaw, I was inspired because the classrooms were small and focused on individualized learning [which is] what I needed.
 I knew that I was making the right decision.
 Now, my life is different.
 Now, I smile more.”

 “Sprott Shaw was amazing with being flexible in terms of start date and class hours.
 The afternoon worked for me so they were willing to send me to a different campus if I needed a different schedule for a certain class so it’s a really personalized experience.”